pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 ![Gaze](./gaze.jpg)

 The achieved framerate can vary based on what Companion device is used and environmental conditions.
-On the OnePlus 10, the full 200 Hz can generally be achieved outside of especially hot environments.
+On the OnePlus 10 and Motorola Edge 40 Pro, the full 200 Hz can generally be achieved outside of especially hot environments.
 On the OnePlus 8, the framerate typically drops to ~120 Hz within a few minutes of starting a recording.
 Other apps running simultaneously on the phone may decrease the framerate.

-After a recording is uploaded to Pupil Cloud, gaze data is automatically re-computed at the full 200 Hz framerat and can be downloaded from there.
+After a recording is uploaded to Pupil Cloud, gaze data is automatically re-computed at the full 200 Hz framerate and can be downloaded from there.

 The gaze estimation algorithm is based on end-2-end deep learning and provides gaze data robustly without requiring a calibration.
-We are currently working on a white paper that thoroughly evaluated the algorithm and will link it here once it is published.
+You can find a high-level description as well as a thorough evaluation of the accuracy and robustness of the algorithm in our [white paper](https://zenodo.org/doi/10.5281/zenodo.10420388).

 ## Fixations & Saccades